Rishiraj1308/CABZI/docs/FLOWCHART.md

-# Cabzi: The CPR Technical Flowchart
+# Curocity: The CPR Technical Flowchart

-This document outlines the end-to-end technical data flow for each ecosystem within Cabzi.
+This document outlines the end-to-end technical data flow for each ecosystem within Curocity.
 It explains how a user's request is processed, assigned, and completed in a scalable, real-time manner.

 ---